ADD-ONS / MEDICATION

 - rivaroxaban 2x 5mg alone is not superior to ASA (there were fewer ischemic events and more bleeding)

 - WARSS trial (Warfarin Aspirin Recurrent Stroke Study) compared the efficacy of warfarin with a target INR of 1.4-2.8 versus ASA at a dose of 325 mg.
-2206 patients with non-cardioembolic stroke were randomized.
+It involved 2206 patients with non-cardioembolic stroke.
 This trial did not demonstrate the superior efficacy of warfarin over aspirin in preventing stroke recurrence and death (17.8% vs. 16%).
 The incidence of hemorrhagic complications was also not significantly different between the two groups (2.2% warfarin vs. 1.5% aspirin).
 The effect was also not demonstrated in the subgroup of patients with evidence of stenosis or occlusion of a major artery

 - WASID trial (Warfarin-Aspirin Symptomatic Intracranial Disease Study) evaluated the efficacy of warfarin with a target INR of 2-3 versus aspirin in patients with angiographically proven symptomatic intracranial stenosis >50%.
 The study was terminated early for safety reasons due to a high incidence of bleeding complications in the anticoagulation group.
 The primary endpoint was achieved in approximately 22% of patients in both arms